Glass vs Aluminum Railings in BC (2026 Comparison): Durability, Views & Best Uses

 - You have a view worth paying for: Lake, ocean, mountains, valley vistas—something you want to see unobstructed

-- Budget isn’t the top concern: You’re okay spending 2-3x more for aesthetics
+- Budget isn’t the top concern: You’re okay paying a premium for the look and the view

 - You’re committed to maintenance: Cleaning glass every 2-4 weeks doesn’t bother you